Return to Social Work - Children's - CMB1994e

 Cumberland Council is committed to improving the diversity of its workforce to better reflect the communities we serve.
 We welcome applications from everyone and work to promote an inclusive, supportive culture that values and celebrates our differences.

-As a Disability Confident Employer, disabled applicants, who meet the essential criteria of this job, are guaranteed an interview.
+As a Disability Confident Leader, disabled applicants, who meet the essential criteria of this job, are guaranteed an interview.

 Post Specification